 Coffee does contain many compounds besides caffeine, but surprisingly the caffeine in coffee may also offer some health benefits as well.
 An eight-ounce cup of coffee contains around 85 mg of caffeine, enough to make some people think twice before consuming even a single cup.

-But that caffeine may in fact be related to coffee’s positive impact on reducing the risk of Parkinson’s and even for reducing headaches and asthma-related symptoms.
-Caffeine has even been proved to boost energy levels and aid in athletic performance.
+But caffeine may in fact be related to coffee’s positive impact on reducing the risk of Parkinson’s and even for reducing headaches and asthma-related symptoms.
+Caffeine has even been proven to boost energy levels and aid in athletic performance.

 How Coffee May Improve Health